 That said, transformation is complex.
 The real challenges that retail organizations face in modernizing their IT and business processes—whether to improve bottom lines or to change internal cultures—should not be underestimated.
 Often, there is the temptation to add an omni-channel layer to an existing system, which generates costs, but may rarely add value.
 Digital transformation cannot bring the value it promises if retailers adopt a defensive or reactive approach.
 Approaches must be proactive, imaginative and creative to empower organizations to reinvent business models, rather than just tweak them to overcome the next hurdle.

 Of course, each organization will progress at its own pace, depending on its needs.
 In retail, as in most industries, a one-size-fits-all approach does not work.
 Economic and social factors over the past decades are influencing diverse innovation approaches to retailing across the world.
 From car vending machines in China to short distribution channels in France, redefining consumer retail experiences through innovation is taking many paths.
 Everything suggests that in 10 years, most of the major brands globally will have chosen their paths.
 What will yours be?
-Join us at NRF 2019 to envision new ways of shaping the path to customer experience success.
+Learn more about CGI’s approach to helping clients achieve customer experience success.